KitLavis/stage-left-merch/README.md

 - Contact page

-The contact page - accessable via a link in the footer - allows the user to create an instance of the message model, allowing them to send a message to the site owner.
+The contact page - accessable via a link in the footer - allows the user to create an instance of the message model i.e. send a message to the site owner.

 ![Contact form](docs/contact-form.png)